Wizzyworks/Premier_League_dataset/README.md

 -Requests

 ## Sample Analysis
+Check my analysis.IPYNB for the visualizations, and you can even create your visualizations using the dataset to make it more insightful for yourself.

 ## How to Run
 '''bash
 pip install -r requirments.txt python transfermarkt_scraper.ipynb

+## Contact
 Made with ♥ by [Piyush Sharma]
 Twitter: @Piyushsharma_37